Drive sales on autopilot with ecommerce-focused features

 Congestion on the network carrier due to heavy traffic can cause delayed text messages.

-Congestion tends to occur if many people send messages simultaneously, such as on New Year’s Day.
+This tends to occur if many people send SMS blasts simultaneously, such as on New Year’s Day.
 The high volume of traffic can cause messages to be queued for delivery, leading to delays.

 2. Technical glitches and server issues